 Accomplishments for Core Goal #10 Planning

 One of Governor O’Malley’s first acts as Governor was to retain renowned emergency management expert and former FEMA Director James Lee Witt to perform a top-to-bottom assessment of the Maryland Emergency Management Agency and the State’s core emergency operations plan.
 Since the completion of this study in January 2008, the State has implemented a host of improvements recommended by Witt, including reestablishing the previously defunct planning division within MEMA.
 A follow-up report, completed in August 2010, found that MEMA has made significant improvements to its structure and organization to better serve and prepare State agencies and local municipal government.
-Maryland has also adopted the The Maryland Emergency Preparedness Program (MEPP) provides a framework for coordinating and organizing State emergency response plans and various other emergency plans into a continuous revision cycle known as the Maryland Preparedness System (MPS).
+Maryland has also adopted the Maryland Emergency Preparedness Program (MEPP), which provides a framework for coordinating and organizing State emergency response plans and various other emergency plans into a continuous update cycle known as the Maryland Preparedness System (MPS).
 MEMA has led new emergency-specific efforts to more pro-actively identify planning gaps and to collect and validate plans according to central principles such as continuity of operations planning during the recent H1N1 event.
 Following are key projects and accomplishments:

 - Developed an online electronic library of State and local emergency plans and procedures supporting 26 out of 26 jurisdictions in Maryland and made them available remotely for authorized individuals, thus streamlining and enhancing the information sharing process.
 MEMA’s eLibrary now includes various State and local emergency plans such as Hazard Mitigation Plans, Public School Emergency Plans, and Emergency Support Function (ESF) plans, all of which support State and local preparedness and response.